 UNO's digital communication will be directed and maintained by the following:

 The CMS login can be accessed at cms.unomaha.edu for those who have unomaha.edu email addresses and have been granted access by a site administrator.
 Access must be requested by the college's communicator or the person who has been selected as that site's web lead.

 The Digital Communications team oversees and has access to all pages in the CMS.
 It includes the Director of Digital Communications, Digital Content Strategist, and Digital Technology Specialist, and Digital Content Coordinator.

 They are also responsible for the top-level sections and pages (About UNO, Academics, Admissions, Engagement, Research, Alumni, and Athletics) as well as University Policies.

 - have effective oversight of all content

 - work in a collaborative and interdisciplinary manner

 - know their field and know how to write for it

-College Communicators in each of the six academic colleges as well as the library, CEC and International Programs manage their own sites and sub-sites with guidance and support from DigiComm.
-DigiComm will try to work with the communicator and their publishers to update sites, and only when asked or glaring errors or issues come up, will they fix.
+DigiComm will work with the communicator and their publishers to update sites, and only when asked or errors or issues come up, will they fix them.
 Site Audits (see below) are also done periodically.